TheChildWalrus/Emmaitar/README.md

 [Dye 6] [Dye 7] [Dye 8]
 ```

 The painting item in the middle must be a normal painting item, not an Emmaitar custom painting.
-The dyes use the Forge ore dictionary, so any dye of that colour will work to craft the painting, vanilla or modded.
+The dyes use the Forge ore dictionary, so **any dye of that colour** will work to craft the painting: you can use **vanilla *or* modded** dyes.

 To configure these recipes in the metadata file you use a comma-separated list of dye names, as above: